axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 The attribute `icon` specifies the icon in the [axa-input-file](https://github.com/axa-ch/patterns-library/blob/develop/src/components/10-atoms/input-file/README.md).
 Default is "cloud-upload".

-### errorStatusText
+### fileToBigStatusText

-The attribute `errorStatusText` specifies the text under a selected file with an error.
+The attribute `fileToBigStatusText` specifies the error text under a file, which is bigger than allowed.

+### toManyFilesStatusText

+The attribute `toManyFilesStatusText` specifies the global error text when the maximal number of files is exceeded.

+### filesToBigStatusText

+The attribute `filesToBigStatusText` specifies the global error text when all files together exceed the maximal file size.

 ### deleteStatusText